 - 15.1 No Strike or Lockout.
 The Board agrees that there will be no lockout at FIU during the term of this Agreement.
 The UFF agrees that there will be no strike by it or by any employees during the term of this Agreement. - 15.2 Effect of Passage of Law.
 Any provision of this Agreement or BOT-UFF Policies appended which is contrary to law, but becomes legal during the term of this Agreement, shall be reinstated consistent with such legislation. - 15.3 Legislative Action.
 The Board and the UFF agree that neither will attempt to influence or support changes in existing statutes or legislation which would change the terms of this Agreement or BOT-UFF Policies appended. - 15.4 Venue.
 For purposes of venue in any judicial review of an arbitrator's decision, the parties elect to submit themselves to the jurisdiction of the courts in Miami-Dade County, Florida.
 In an action commenced in Miami-Dade County, neither the Board nor the UFF will move for a change of venue based upon the defendant's residence in-fact if other than Miami-Dade County. - 15.5 Copies of the Agreement.
-The University agrees to provide the UFF with a maximum of 1,500 copies of the ratified Agreement and BOT-UFF Policies appended for distribution to employees, and to provide a copy to each new employee upon hiring.
-The cost for printing additional copies of these documents shall be borne equally by the parties.
-If the employee does not receive a copy of the Agreement and appendices from the University as part of the hiring process, the employee may obtain one from the UFF Chapter.
-The UFF agrees to distribute copies of the Agreement and appendices to current employees in the unit when the Agreement and BOT-UFF Policies are ratified.
-In addition, the Board shall provide a machine-readable copy of the ratified Agreement, appendices and all Supplements to the UFF.
+The Board shall provide a machine-readable copy of the ratified Agreement, appendices and all Supplements to the UFF.